pplu/perl-rds-iam-authentication/README.md

 ## Show me how to do it!

+These instructions are made so you can copy and paste them into your console session.
+You need the `aws` command line client installed and configured.

-Create an RDS instance with MySQL
+First we create an RDS instance with MySQL
 ```
 RDS_NAME=RDSIAMTest
 RDS_REGION=eu-west-1